European Studies Munich

 LMU Munich

-Radu-Mihai Triculescu is a Postdoctoral Fellow at the Chair of Political Systems and European Integration at LMU Munich, working on the ERC Advanced Grant SYNCPOL - Synchronized Politics: Multiple Times and Political Power.
-He studied International Affairs and Political Science at Florida State University, and earned an Erasmus Mundus Joint Master in International Migration and Social Cohesion from the University of Amsterdam, Deusto University, and University of Osnabruck.
+Radu-Mihai Triculescu is a Postdoctoral Research Fellow at the Chair of Political Systems and European Integration at LMU Munich (Geschwister-Scholl-Institute of Political Science) and a researcher on the ERC Advanced Grant SYNCPOL – Synchronized Politics: Multiple Times and Political Power.
+His work sits at the intersection of EU migration and asylum governance, public administration, and street-level bureaucracy, with a particular interest in how timing and synchronization shape multi-level policymaking in Europe.

 Latest publications: